 Then There's Your Technical Eye.

 What we've discussed above is about 'seeing' the scene you want to shoot, alongside that skill there's the ability to see the 'technical' scene too.
 Whatever's being considered for a photograph must also be considered as a photograph-shaped area of highlights and shadow, contrast, light and dark.
 This is how your camera will see the scene.
 It doesn't care what it's pointed at but it tries very hard to reproduce that scene depending upon how much light is being fired in through the lens and on to the sensor.
 When the photographer sets about making the photograph, they have to decide what's important, is it the highlights?
 Is it the shadow?
 Is the image contrast such that highlight and shadow don't make a lot of difference to the exposure?
 What about the shutter speed?
 If the effect requires blur, then the photographer has to imagine the scene using various imaginary shutter speeds to gauge the required effect and then put that in to action.
 Of course the beauty of digital photography is how the scene can be captured many times, in many different ways and a decision made as to what works when the images are reviewed on the back of the camera.
 There will be times though when speedy decisions have to be made and no time given to reviewing.
-Here's where the skilled 'seeing' photographer gains an advantage because they can make many decisions quickly based on thought alone.
+Here's where the skilled 'seeing' photographer gains an advantage because they can make many decisions quickly based on thought and experience alone.

 Perhaps this makes no sense at all to you and if not I completely understand.
 This ‘seeing’ concept is by far and away the least technical thing I have written about here however it's perhaps your most important asset as a creative person.
 This is how I create my photographs and it's the core of how I have developed a style as a photographer.
 What you see will decide what you commit to a photograph and whilst you have an interest in creating images you never stop developing your ‘eye’ for a photograph.
 Your work and style will change over time as your 'seeing' skill develops.